Discovering the Ethereum2 P2P Network: Analysis

+Leaving the type of client aside, we also wanted to see if all peers communicate in relatively similar amounts or if any node is communicating significantly more than others.
+Thus, we plot in Figure~\ref{fig:BeaconBlockMessagePerClient} the number of beacon Block messages received from each peer.

-The reason behind this behaviour is directly related to the GossipSub protocol.
-In GossipSub, nodes have two types of peers, a few ones inside the mesh and those outside the mesh.
-For those inside the mesh, all messages are sent directly.
-However, GossipSub saves network bandwidth consumption by only sending the metadata of a message with nodes outside the mesh, before sending the whole message.
-If the receiver has not seen the message before, then it asks for the whole message to be sent, if it has seen it before then it does not ask for it.
-In addition to that, even for peers inside the mesh if the message has already been seen, GossipSub does not forward this to the client application.
+One of the modifications that make this analysis unique is the modification that Armiarma implements on the GossipSub p2p protocol.
+The original protocol saves network bandwidth consumption by only sending the metadata of a message with nodes outside the mesh before sending the whole message.
+If the receiver has not seen the message before, then it asks for the entire message to be sent, if it has seen it before, then it does not ask for it.
+In addition to that, even for peers inside the mesh, if the message has already been seen, GossipSub does not forward this to the client application.
 Thus, future messages that have been seen from different peers will not be received.

-Similar results were obtained when checking the average number of received messages on the GossipSub Topics as observed on Figures \ref{fig:MessageAverageFromBeaconBlock} and \ref{fig:MessageAverageFromBeaconAggregateProof}.
-We wanted to understand a little better, why Nimbus and Prysm are the most \emph{chatty} of the clients.
-Given that we are measuring who talks first to the crawler, we suspected that perhaps in this case, network latency could have an important impact.
-So we studied the average latency for each client.
-As we can observe in Figure \ref{fig:AverageLatencyPerClientType}, both Prysm and Nimbus have the lowest latency rate on average.
-This fits well with the clients that have the highest average number of messages, explaining the phenomena we observe.
-Overall, we can still see that, despite having a higher average latency rate, Lighthouse and Teku are still able to provide a significant number of messages, showing contribution to the network.

-Leaving the type of client aside, we also wanted to see if all peers communicate in relatively similar amounts or if there was any node communicating significantly more than others.
-Thus, we plot in Figure~\ref{fig:BeaconBlockMessagePerClient} the number of beacon Block messages received from each peer.
-As we can see, there are five peers that communicated over a thousand Beacon blocks, while the large majority of the peers did not communicate more than ten.
-More precisely, 75\% of Beacon Blocks were received from only ten peers, while 91.3\% of the peers transmitted less than ten Beacon Blocks.
-Keep in mind that due to the way the GossipSub protocol works, this does not mean that the large majority of peers do not communicate at all, simply that a few ones are systematically the first ones to transmit new unseen Beacon Blocks to the Armiarma crawler.

-In addition, we analyzed how many messages, peers send with respect to the time they keep connected.
-A node transmitting too many messages in a very short connection time could possibly signal a deny of service (DoS) attack.
-While a node with a very long connection but very few or no messages at all, could signal an attempt of eclipse attack.
+Our modification on the GossipSub protocol allows forwarding the message to the application even if the message was seen before, allowing the crawler to keep track of all the network traffic without increasing it.